-Additionally, the program may be augmented by sharing credit toward a second master's degree and/or an additional certificate.
+Additionally, the program may be augmented by two dual-track degree options, an MA in Counseling/Master of Divinity program or the MA in Counseling/MA in Biblical and Theological Studies.
 MA in Counseling students may choose to complete five additional credits to qualify for the Addiction Studies Certificate.
 For all specializations, students must complete a clinical experience of 700 hours including at least 280 direct contact hours.
 For further information, please contact the counseling office.